FWDekker/intellij-randomness/.github/CONTRIBUTING.md

 ## 🔨 Submit a pull request
 Whether you're adding a new feature, fixing a bug, or fixing a typo in documentation, the following guidelines will help you on your way to submitting a good pull request.
 Pull requests that do not meet the following guidelines are **fine**; these are just guidelines after all.

+### 🗃️ Coding conventions
+This project maintains the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
+[Detekt](https://github.com/arturbosch/detekt/) will, amongst others, check these coding conventions.
+Check the [README](../README.md) for instructions on using tools such as Detekt.

+Additionally, please make sure you write [good commit messages](https://chris.beams.io/posts/git-commit/).

 ### 📚 Documentation
 Always update related documentation, both code documentation and user instructions such as the [README](../README.md).